 Fuel in the country is readily available at most service stations.
 Please note that by law all fuel stations can only sell fuel which is blended with ethanol currently set at 10%

-Some selected stations do also offer unblended, unleaded petrol so ask at the station prior to filling if you wis to take this option
+Some selected stations do also offer unblended, unleaded petrol so ask at the station prior to filling if you wish to take this option at a higher price

 National Parks Fee's